-Have you wondered what kids nowadays think of pets and their grooming needs?
+Have you wondered what kids these days think of pets and their grooming needs?

 Our team at Bubbly Petz decided to check it out one bright morning with the students from Woodlands Ring Primary School.